Teaching Even Finger Spacing

 All of these finger patterns using "Call and Response" work great as warm ups and exercises.
 As the students get better, you can have them do the calls with the teacher and class doing the responses.

-Keep drilling these finger patterns and remind the students of the finger spacing and it will go a long way towards developing good intonation and even finger spacing.
+Keep drilling these finger patterns and remind the students of the finger spacing and it will go a long way towards developing good intonation and proper finger spacing.